ScotGov announces disposable vape ban delay

 Razzaq said: “Disposable vapes are usually more affordable, which is why many adults turn to them when they want to quit smoking.

-“An outright ban will simply send many vapers towards unorthodox and illicit sources where there is no compliance to tobacco and vaping laws and a danger to health as the products being peddled are likely to contain dangers and illegal levels of toxic chemicals.”
+“An outright ban will simply send many vapers towards unorthodox and illicit sources where there is no compliance to tobacco and vaping laws and a danger to health as the products being peddled are likely to contain dangerous and illegal levels of toxic chemicals.”